ST. BARTHOLOMEW’S CHURCH,

 3. NEW PARISH MEMBERS – All baptized persons desiring to become members of St. Bartholomew’s Church shall be enrolled in the Parish Register.
 Membership for other persons is governed by the Episcopal Canons.

-4. ANNUAL MEETINGS – The annual parish meeting shall be convened each year on the Sunday immediately following conclusion of the annual convention of the Diocese of Washington, D.C., at a time specified by the Vestry.
-The Vestry may, at its discretion, establish another date and time for the meeting that is no earlier than three weeks prior to the annual convention or later than three weeks after it.
+4. ANNUAL MEETINGS – The annual parish meeting shall be convened each year within thirty days following the conclusion of the annual convention of the Diocese of Washington, D.C., at a time specified by the Vestry.
 Business conducted at the annual parish meeting shall include the election of Vestry members, wardens, and convention delegates; the presentation of annual financial reports for all funds and organizations associated with the parish, committee reports, and the Rector’s report; and any other church business.

 5. SPECIAL PARISH MEETINGS – Special meetings of the parish may be called by the Rector, by the wardens, or by petition of at least 30 percent of the voting members of the parish.
 The business conducted at a special meeting shall be restricted to the subject matter specified in the notice.

 6. NOTICE AND PLACE OF PARISH MEETINGS – All members of the parish shall be notified in writing (by mail or email) at least 30 days in advance of any parish meeting of the date, time, location, and subject matter of the meeting.
 The notice shall also be posted on the church bulletin board at least 30 days in advance.
 Nominations may be included in this mailing.